malcolm-kee/testing-using-cypress/README.md

     - `cy.visit` will visit the URL that you passed to it
     - `cy.contains` will get the element with the specified text
     - `.should` assert the element fulfill some requirements.
-Now we assert the elements that contains the previous text
+Now we assert the elements that contains the previous text is visible.